Skip to main content

 Brightspace gives you an at-a-glance view of completion rates across your teams.

-It handles both self-paced and instructor-led formats, with automation to reduce admin and analytics to track outcomes.
+Brightspace handles both self-paced and instructor-led formats, with automation to reduce admin overhead and analytics that connect learning activity to business outcomes.
+It’s especially well-suited for organizations that need strong accessibility support, multilingual delivery and deep integration with HR and communication systems.

 Selected Features